p1ksou/venustas/README.md

 1. ⚙️ Open your Jellyfin dashboard.
 2. 🎨 Go to **Dashboard → General → Custom CSS**.
-3. 📋 Copy paste :
+3. 📋 Copy paste the following in your Custom CSS :
 ``` css
    @import url("https://cdn.jsdelivr.net/gh/p1ksou/venustas/theme.css");
 ```
-in your Custom CSS.

 4. 💾 Click **Save**.
 5. 🔄 Refresh your Jellyfin page to apply the theme and your done !